 What to do after you’ve migrated your site from WordPress.com to WordPress.org

-Here are a few ideas as of what you could do once the transfer from WordPress.com to WordPress.org is complete.
+Here are a few ideas as to what you could do once the transfer from WordPress.com to WordPress.org is complete.

 Celebrate with a nice logo